MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/PaymentsWorkspace-commerce.md

 Dynamics 365 Commerce headquarters includes a collection of workspaces to assist users with pages that include common tasks, links, and tiles.
 These workspaces provide aggregated views that help users perform their jobs more efficiently.

-Starting in Commerce version 10.0.37, a **Payments** workspace has been added to provide combined views of common payment connector and payment method processing configurations in one place.
-In addition to common channel and environment payment configuration views, the **Payments** workspace includes links so users can easily navigate to headquarters payment configuration pages.
+Starting in Commerce version 10.0.37, a **Payments** workspace has been added to Commerce headquarters to provide combined views of common payment connector and payment method processing configurations in one place.
+In addition to common channel and environment payment configuration views, the **Payments** workspace includes links for users to easily navigate to headquarters payment configuration pages.

 <!--This workspace assists in configuring, diagnosing configuration issues, and navigating through to the multiple pages within headquarters in which common payment configurations occur.-->